Limited Clients. Proven Results.

 Results Driven Vernon Speeding Ticket Defense Attorneys

-Do you need to avoid the points associated with your speeding ticket?
-In Vernon, Ohio, most speeding tickets result in anywhere from 2 to 6 points on your driving record.
-Auto insurance companies will increase your premium based on the number of points on your driving record.
-If you get 12 points the Ohio Bureau of Motor Vehicles will suspend your license.
+We will help you avoid the points associated with your speeding ticket.
+In Vernon, Ohio, traffic violations, including speeding tickets typically result in a minimum of 2 points and a maximum of 6 points on your driving record.
+Most car insurance companies will increase your premium as the points on your driving record increase.
+The BMV will suspend your license once you get 12 points.

 Speeding Ticket Points in Vernon, Ohio

-Contact a Speeding Ticket Lawyer in Vernon today to discuss the possible penalties associated with your speeding ticket.
+Contact a Speeding Ticket Defense Attorney in Vernon today to discuss the possible penalties associated with your speeding ticket.

 Beware of Increased Speeding Ticket Penalties